alpapad/orclfs-hadoop/README.md

-Oracle FS (aka orcl) Hadoop Plugin!
+Oracle FS (aka OrclFS) Hadoop Plugin!
 =====================

 ## Why ? ##

-There are cases where installing an HDFS cluster (or even NFS) is beyond the scope, needs capacity or reach of a project.
-Still you need a DFS to run those (small?) spark jobs you might have.
+There are cases where installing an HDFS cluster (or even NFS) is beyond the scope, needs, capacity or power of a project.
+Still you need a DFS to run those (small?) spark jobs you might have and you already have Oracle.

+OrclFS implements a Hadoop Filesystem on top of an Oracle DB.

 Is this that crazy?
 Apparently not, Oracle has this thing called  the "Oracle Database File System" :-)